 InitialCommunities

-This parameter is the file with the definitions of the initial communities at the active sites on the landscape (see chapter 4).
+This parameter is the file with the definitions of the initial communities at the active sites on the landscape (see Chapter 4).

 InitialCommunitiesMap

 This parameter is the input map indicating the initial communities at the active sites on the landscape.
-Each cell value for an active site on the landscape must be one of the map codes listed in the initial communities input file (see chapter 4).
+Each cell value for an active site on the landscape must be one of the map codes listed in the initial communities input file (see Chapter 4).

-ClimateFile
+ClimateConfigFile

-The Climate File indicates a file containing required climatic inputs.
-The inputs must include data for every ecoregion at time zero.
-Subsequent to time zero, one or many ecoregions can have their climate data updated at any chosen time step.
-The format of that file is described in chapter 3.
+The Climate File indicates a climate configurationfile containing required climatic inputs.
+The format of that file and its contents are described in the climate library user’s manual (LANDIS-II Climate Library v1.0 User Guide).

 CalibrateMode